 - 21.1.
-This procedure can only apply where the value of the Contract award will be above the EU Threshold. - 21.2.
+This procedure can only apply where the value of the Contract award will be above the FTS Threshold. - 21.2.
 Stage 1 Pre-qualification - 21.2.1.
 Suppliers respond to a Contract opportunity by submitting a Selection Questionnaire ("SQ").
-This is used to establish their capability, experience and suitability.

-- 21.2.2.
-For any Works Contracts whether they are EU or local then the national standard PQQ [PAS91 2013] must be used if you are following a restricted procedure.
+This is used to establish their capability, experience and suitability. - 21.2.2.
+For any Works Contracts the national standard PQQ [PAS91 2013] must be used if you are following a restricted procedure.
 There is limited scope to amend this PQQ template.
 The PQQ can be found in the procurement toolkit. - 21.2.3.
 Upon receipt of the completed SQ the information will be evaluated. - 21.2.4.
 A minimum of 5 qualifying suppliers to be shortlisted for the next stage.